1-1. Certificate of Eligibility (CoE) and Visa

 Airports of entry that issue residence cards

 The immigration of the following 7 airports issued the residence card on the spot (as of April 2021).
-If you enter from the airport other than the following, the residence card will be issued after you register your address in Okinawa and the card will be sent to you by the registered postal mail.
+If you enter from the airport other than the following, the residence card will be issued after you register your address in Okinawa, and the card will be sent to you by registered postal mail.
 The card will reach you in about a week after the address registration.

 - New Chitose Airport

 - Haneda Airport (Tokyo International Airport)